sonata-project/SonataAdminBundle/docs/getting_started/installation.rst

 Installation
 ============

-SonataAdminBundle is just a bundle and as such, you can install it at any moment during a project's lifecycle.
+SonataAdminBundle can be installed at any moment during a project's lifecycle.

 Download the Bundle
 -------------------